powellt1atwit/Diamond-Prices/README.md

 ## Appendex
 1 - There is no significant difference between specified populations, any observed difference being due to sampling or experimental error

 2 - Independent variables in a model are correlated

 3 - Cross-validation is a resampling procedure used to evaluate machine learning models on a limited data sample.
 The procedure has a single parameter called k that       refers to the number of groups that a given data sample is to be split into.
 K = 5

-4 - Root Mean Square Error is the standard deviation of the residuals (prediction errors).
+4 - Root Mean Square Error is the standard deviation of the residuals (prediction errors)

 5 - The standard deviations of a predicted variable, monitored over different values of an independent variable or as related to prior time periods, are non-constant

-6 - The number of variables randomly sampled as candidates at each split 7 - Cut-point choice while splitting a tree node
+6 - The number of variables randomly sampled as candidates at each split

+7 - Cut-point choice while splitting a tree node

 8 - The property of a model that the variance of the parameter estimated across samples can be reduced by increasing the bias in the estimated parameters